kjelloh/advent_of_code_2021/README.md

 ```
 # day4
 For me the Day 4 puzzle challenged me the same way as day 3 did!
-* Again I found myself being dragged into rabbit holes of ever and ever more details and entagled data and logic.
+* Again I found myself being dragged into rabbit holes of ever and ever more details and entangled data and logic.
 * In fact - I have a hunch day 4 is day 3 in disguise?
 I mean, both these puzzles has a grid of data as input.
-We need to accumulate over rows or columns to extract infromation.
+We need to accumulate over rows or columns to extract information.
 * If I have time I want to come back to this puzzle and see if I can solve day 3 and day 4 with some common framework?
 # day3
 Note: 211210 - Solved the puzzle from scratch and got a somewhat cleaner code ;)

-Originally - The day 3 puzzle was one of those I easilly stumble on due to all small +/- one and true/false problems.
+Originally - The day 3 puzzle was one of those I easily stumble on due to all small +/- one and true/false problems.
 * I failed to design the code so that I did not shoot myself in the foot over and over again (detail overflow).
-Just look at this exmple...
+Just look at this example...
 ```
        result = std::accumulate(std::begin(v), std::end(v), Rates<BIT_COUNT>{}, [&predicate](auto acc, auto entry) {
             if (entry.first.active_oxygen_generator_rating) ++acc.oxygen_generator_rating_count;